any modern asian writers i should check out?

 Anons, don't let the normie reviews deter you.

-• 3 weeks ago
+• 1 year ago

 Anonymous

 Even the aritcle in the pic does that (frames her entire existence as a writer as reacting against le patriarchy).
-Fuck, it describes Murata working in a convenience store as "toiling" and presents the fact that she kept doing it until a fan stalked her as a random factoid (i.e. instead of just admitting she did it because she liked it).
+Frick, it describes Murata working in a convenience store as "toiling" and presents the fact that she kept doing it until a fan stalked her as a random factoid (i.e. instead of just admitting she did it because she liked it).
 The one scene described from the book is pic-related (top) and it's tied to the idea of misogyny for some reason.
 (I included the bottom excerpt because it's funny).

-• 3 weeks ago
+• 1 year ago

 Anonymous